The 1-Drink-Per-Hour Myth

 The Sipulus Approach

-Our calculator uses the research-backed front-loaded formula:
+Our calculator uses this conservative planning formula:

 Total Drinks = (Guests × 2) + (Guests × (Hours - 1) × 1)Plus adjustments for: